Youth Gambling

 WHAT CAN I DO AS A PARENT/ TRUSTED ADULT?

-Gambling is not a safe alternative to alcohol, drugs or cigarettes.
+Gambling is not a safe alternative to alcohol, drugs or nicotine.
 Gambling can become a serious addiction, and its effects can be every bit as devastating (both to the gambler and their family) as drugs or alcohol.
 What’s more, gambling is often a “gateway” to other high-risk behaviors.

 Foremost, don’t engage your children in gambling activities.
 Don’t reward them with gambling-related items such as lottery tickets or poker chips.